 Moalboal is that spot.
 It is kind of like the final frontier for Cebu right now.
 If you drive any further south of Moalboal, you can get patches of LTE but it isn’t reliable.
 Moalboal LTE on Globe is great.
 I obviously do a lot on Instagram, uploading bulk photos to WordPress and sending off heavy photo packages to brands.

 WiFi is any many cafes, hotels and can be installed in your apartment or accommodation.
 The best and most reliable WiFi at a cafe is at The French Cafe, which is next to the beach on Panagsama Road.
 Shaka Cafe also has good WiFi.

-There’s only one gym in Moalboal and it’s called LGC gym.
-It is run by a lovely old lady who charges everyone 20 pesos or 5o cents entry.
-It has free-weights and all the equipment you need.
+Previously there was only one gym in Moalboal and it was called LGC gym.
+It is run by a lovely old lady who charges everyone 20 pesos or 5o cents for entry.
+It has free weights and all the equipment you need.
 There is no a/c and I often leave puddles on the floor because I’m sweating so hard.
 It is honestly perfect for me.

 Moalboal is the land of motorbikes and mopeds.
 It is all about far for a bicycle.
-Panagsama Road has to be at least 4km long so if you leave near the beach you will be doing minimum 10km round trips out to the grocery stores or vice versa if you need to make that journey into the cafes each day.
+Panagsama Road has to be at least 4km long so if you leave near the beach you will be doing a minimum of 10km round trips out to the grocery stores or vice versa if you need to make that journey into the cafes each day.
 A moped or motorbike means everything is just 5-10 minutes away.

 The beauty of a motorbike means you can explore the south where you find so many waterfalls and adventures it is ridiculous.
 A car isn’t the best here as the roads are tight, there are a number of small lanes and often you will be on gravel.
 The majority of people rent or buy a bike.